bshredder/gene-sequencer/README.md

 **Learning Objectives**

-This project provides: experience writing classes, using file streams, functions, references, and unit tests.
+This project provides: Practice with object oriented design, experience writing classes, using file streams,functions, references, and unit tests.
 It is also a review of flow control logic, selection, and looping.

 **Summary**